 Sixteen (16) to 24 hours after the first DPS application the surface should be thoroughly flushed with clean water, to remove any alkali or contaminants the DPS pushes to the surface.

 Allow surface to dry.

 To determine whether a second application of DPS is necessary; Tape down several pieces of ordinary, dry sponge or foam rubber, to the slab.
 Leave for 24 hours, then remove.
-If, the slab beneath them or the sponge itself, is wet, the slab requires another application of DPS.
+If, the slab beneath them or the sponge itself, is wet, the slab requires another application of Deep Penetrating Sealer.

 The DPS for this second application should be applied to saturation again, checking for areas of varying porosity, but, not leaving any puddles.
 Wait 16 to 24 hours.